Marcelo Djaló: Fulham

 Fulham confirmed the signing of Marcelo on 3 July 2017.
 He signed a three-year contract for an undisclosed fee.
 He made his Fulham debut in an EFL Cup tie against Wycombe Wanderers on 8 August 2017.

 On 15 August 2018, Marcelo returned to Spain and its second division after agreeing to a one-year loan deal with Extremadura UD.
 His loan was cut short on 31 January 2019 after 12 league appearances.

 Return to Lugo

 On 27 August 2019, Marcelo returned to Lugo after agreeing to a three-year contract.

 Boavista

 On 31 August 2021, he joined Boavista in Portugal, signing a contract until the end of the 2021–22 season, with an option for an additional year.
 On 18 November 2021, Marcelo's contract with Boavista was terminated for "personal and family reasons".

 Hercules

 On 5 August 2022, Marcelo signed a one-year contract with Hércules in the fourth-tier Segunda Federación.
 On 4 September 2022, in a season opener against Mallorca B, Marcelo suffered a tibia fracture.
 His knee ligaments were also damaged and the recovery after surgery was expected to last approximately a year.

+Palencia

+On 7 September 2023, Djaló joined Spanish Tercera Federación club Palencia on a one-year contract.

+Thailand

+On 1 July 2024, Djaló joined Buriram United in the Thai League 1, signing a one-year contract.
+He left the club as a free agent on 4 July 2025.
+On 10 September 2025, he joined Uthai Thani.
+He scored his first goal in Thailand on 8 November 2025 in a 3–1 victory against Muangthong United.